Making + Using Topicals for Pain

-Place herbs in slow cooker and mix in sufficient oil.
+Place herbs in the slow cooker and stir in sufficient oil.

-Gauge temperature carefully.
+Gauge temperature carefully, stirring occassionally.
 Once the oil reaches 90-110 degrees, cover and turn off the heat to avoid burning the plant matter and spoiling the oil.

-Allow to cool slowly.
+Allow to cool slowly over 2-3 hours, if possible stir occassionally.
 This cycle can be repeated for a deeper extraction, stir around regularly during re-heating process.